wnchan/tp/docs/UserGuide.md

 2. Download the latest `studentconnect.jar` from <a href="https://github.com/AY2324S1-CS2103T-F12-2/tp/releases" style="color: blue;">here</a>.

-3. Copy the file to the folder you want to use as the _home folder_ for your StudentConnect.
+3. Copy the file to the folder you want to use as the <a href="#glossary-home-folder" style="text-decoration: underline; color: black;">home folder</a> for your StudentConnect.

 4. Open a <a href="#glossary-command-terminal" style="text-decoration: underline; color: black;">command terminal</a>, and type `cd` to change the current working directory into the folder you put the jar file in.
 Use the `java -jar studentconnect.jar` command to run the application.<br>
    A GUI similar to the below should appear in a few seconds.
 Note how the app contains some sample data.<br>